ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: sample_interval

     Specifies the amount of time in seconds the DMM waits between measurement cycles.
-This attribute only applies when the :py:data:`nidmm.Session.sample_trigger` attribute is set to INTERVAL.
+This property only applies when the :py:data:`nidmm.Session.sample_trigger` property is set to INTERVAL.
-    On the NI 4060, the value for this attribute is used as the settling time.
-When this attribute is set to 0, the NI 4060 does not settle between  measurement cycles.
+    On the NI 4060, the value for this property is used as the settling time.
+When this property is set to 0, the NI 4060 does not settle between  measurement cycles.
 The onboard timing resolution is 1 µs on the NI 4060.
-    The NI 4065 and NI 4070/4071/4072 use the value specified in this attribute as additional  delay.
+    The NI 4065 and NI 4070/4071/4072 use the value specified in this property as additional  delay.
 On the NI 4065 and NI 4070/4071/4072, the onboard timing resolution is 34.72 ns and  the valid range is 0-149 s.
     Only positive values are valid when setting the sample interval.
     The NI 4050 is not supported.